aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/README.md

 **Outputs:**

-- A structured EOS configuration file in yaml format.
+- A structured EOS configuration file in YAML format.
 This provides the following benefits:
-  - First, this allows us to naturally detect duplicate entries from inputs, as yaml dictionaries don't process duplicate keys.
+  - First, this allows us to naturally detect duplicate entries from inputs, as YAML dictionaries don't process duplicate keys.
-  - Leverage the structured data to create eos cli configuration.
+  - Leverage the structured data to create eos CLI configuration.
-  - Leverage the structured data to create end user documentation.
+  - Leverage the structured data to create end-user documentation.
-  - Leverage the structured data for pre and post fabric tests.
+  - Leverage the structured data for pre and post fabric validation.
 - Fabric Documentation in Markdown format.
-- Leaf and Spine Topology summary in csv format.
+- Leaf and Spine Topology summary in CSV format.

 **Tasks:**

+1. Set AVD facts (YAML).
+2. Generate YAML file with host variables (Optional for debuging/development with tag -> debug).
-1. Generate device configuration in a structured format (yaml).
+3. Generate device configuration in structured format (YAML).
+4. Write device structured configuration to YAML file.
-2. Include device structured configuration that was previously generated.
+5. Include device structured configuration that was previously generated.
-3. Generate VXLAN/EVPN fabric documentation in Markdown format.
+6. Generate fabric documentation in Markdown format.
-4. Generate Leaf and Spine point-to-point links summary in CSV format.
+7. Generate fabric point-to-point links summary in CSV format.
-5. Generate Leaf and Spine physical topology summary in CSV format.
+8. Generate fabric physical topology summary in CSV format.

 ## Requirements